MoldyMacaroniX/moldygd.com/_src/posts/no-more-creator-collabs-until-2-2.md

 date: 2023-09-03
 ---

+For more information on how to invite me to collabs, see my [collab invitation guide](/collabs/).

 Due to working on my Geometry Dash 2.2 content plans, I will not be accepting any creator collabs during the month of September.

 I will still be open to sponsorships, however.
 If you would like to promote something with me, send me an email at [contact@moldygd.com](mailto:contact@moldygd.com).